MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/2-deploy-application.md

 The preceding command retrieves and runs a setup script from a GitHub repository.
 The script completes the following steps:

-* Clones the eShop project from a GitHub repository.
+* Clones the *eShopOnContainers* app from a GitHub repository.
 * Provisions an AKS and Azure Container Registry (ACR) resource.
 * Launches the Cloud Shell Editor to view the code.
 * Deploys the containers to AKS.
-* Displays connection information upon completion
+* Displays connection information upon completion.

 > [!NOTE]
 > Non-blocking warnings are expected in the deployment process.